 Oh yes, we were little devils.
 At one time we took an interest in chemistry.
-Chemistry consisted of making explosives, as far as I remember.
-Potassium chlorate was a very good one which following October (Skal 152).
+Chemistry consisted of making explosives, as far Given this persistant obligation to douse its embers, this was clearly not the death of the Halloween spirit, but rather its temporary smothering.

-Given this persistant obligation to douse its embers, this was clearly not the death of the Halloween spirit, but rather its temporary smothering.
 The historical fact that bonfires have remained central to Halloween's character for over two millennia speaks to something deeply desirable about gathering communally and burning away the old world together - a practice now rapidly spreading across the rest of the calendar.
-As the rare moments of social peace between upheavals in the U.S. become ever shorter and the fire of the Sabbat that once frequented Detroit moves onto Ferguson, Baltimore, Milwaukee, and Charlotte, perhaps the spirit of Halloween will not only return as a discrete, exceptionary moment in October, but, in the words of one old anarchist revolutionary, "a holiday without beginning or end."
+As the rare moments of social peace between upheavals in the U.S. become ever shorter and the fire of the Sabbat that once frequented Detroit sweeps through Ferguson, Baltimore, Milwaukee, and Charlotte, perhaps the ungovernable spirit of Halloween will not only return as a discrete, exceptionary moment in October, but, in the words of an old anarchist revolutionary, a holiday without beginning or end.